Major Taylor: 1897–1898: Fame and records

 Taylor initially raced for Munger's Worcester Cycle Manufacturing Company.
 After the company went into receivership in 1897 he joined other racing teams.
-Taylor competed in his first full year on the professional racing circuit in 1897.
+1897 was the first full year in which Taylor competed on the professional racing circuit.
 Early in the season, at the Bostonian Cycle Club's "Blue Ribbon Meet" on May 19, 1897, Taylor rode a Comet bicycle to win first place in the one-mile open professional race.
 On June 26, he won a quarter-mile (0.25 mi) race at the track at Manhattan Beach, Brooklyn.
 Taylor also beat Eddie Bald in a one-mile race in Reading, Pennsylvania, but finished fourth in the prestigious LAW convention in Philadelphia.

-As a professional racer Taylor continued to experience racial prejudice as a black cyclist in a white-dominated sport.
+As a professional racer, Taylor continued to experience racial prejudice as a black cyclist in a white-dominated sport.
 In November and December 1897, when the circuit extended to the racially-segregated South, local race promoters refused to let Taylor compete because he was black.
 Taylor returned to Massachusetts for the remainder of the season and Eddie Bald became the American sprint champion in 1897.
 Despite the obstacles, Taylor was determined to race.

-In the early years of his professional racing career, Taylor's reputation continued to increase as he competed in and won more races.
+Yet, in the early years of his professional racing career, as he competed in and won more races, Taylor's reputation continued to increase.
 Newspapers began referring to him as the "Worcester Whirlwind," the "Black Cyclone," the "Ebony Flyer," the "Colored Cyclone," and the "Black Zimmerman," among other nicknames.
 He also gained popularity among the spectators.
-One of his fans was President Theodore Roosevelt who kept track of Taylor throughout his seventeen-year racing career.
+One of his fans was President Theodore Roosevelt, who kept track of Taylor throughout Taylor's seventeen-year racing career.

+Early in the 1898 racing season Taylor beat Bald at Manhattan Beach, Brooklyn, New York.
+On June 17 at the Charles River Track in Cambridge, Massachusetts, in a 30 mi fast-paced race, he lost to Eddie McDuffie, both of whom were on the same team and racing Orient Bicycles manufactured by the Waltham Manuracturing Company.
+One bicycle model and iinnovation that company owner Charles Metz developed was nicknamed the "Major Taylor," which featured a drop-down handlebar, a bar extension and a smaller wheel.